-20 WTO (2019): Trade Policy Review.
+&lt;sup>20 WTO (2019): Trade Policy Review.
 Vanuatu

-21 IMF (2020) Tourism in the post-pandemic world.
-No. 21/02

-8. Agriculture and fisheries (including forestry) are the second most important sectors.
-Although the contribution to the GDP is significantly less than that of tourism, it absorbs the rural unemployment and enhances the national food security through domestic production.24 Over 70 percent of the rural population has some kind of income from agriculture.25 Agriculture is dominated by subsistence farmers applying traditional methods and domestic labor.
-The instability of agricultural production is one of the highest amongst the SIDS of Pacific.26 The crop production is limited to five major products, including copra, coconut oil, beef, cocoa and kava.
-Together with timber, the six products have significant share in trade, as they take the 94 percent of the total merchandise export in 201027.
+&lt;sup>21 IMF (2020) Tourism in the post-pandemic world.
+No. 21/02 through domestic production.
+Over 70 percent of the rural population has some kind of income from agriculture.
+Agriculture is dominated by subsistence farmers applying traditional methods and domestic labor.
+The instability of agricultural production is one of the highest amongst the SIDS of Pacific.
+The crop production is limited to five major products, including copra, coconut oil, beef, cocoa and kava.
+Together with timber, the six products have significant share